langmaninternet/DialoIIISupport/README.md

 Features : [Smart] Lightning Blast
 ------------
-Note : Lightning Blast use Skill 01 key to call
+Auto cast Lightning Blast when it's ready.
+(Note : Lightning Blast use Skill 01 key to cast)

 Only work on